doruirimescu/decision-making/README.md

 # decision-making

-# A software framework to enable decision making
+# A software framework to enable human decision making

 * Based on socratic model
 * Simple user interface that guides the user by asking questions